SergeyKanzhelev/apmtips/source/_posts/2017-11-21-send-correlation-identifiers.markdown

 # Basic correlation

 Http correlation protocol used by Application Insights is posted on [GitHub](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.DiagnosticSource/src/HttpCorrelationProtocol.md).
-The good thing about this protocol is that it's very flexible and will work with the most identity schemes you may have.
+The good thing about this protocol is that it's flexible and works with the most identity schemes you may have.
 If you want to correlate entire distributed transaction by the given identifier - the only thing you need to do is to send it as a `Request-ID` header.

 ``` bash
 curl -H "Request-ID:{78505740-5180-4809-968e-39284bde1a4e}" http://localhost:5000